Information and Facts about the Physical Bible

 Technion created the Nano Bible.

-• The biggest known modern Bible weighs over 1000 lbs.
+The largest modern Bible weighs over 1000 lbs.

 Louis Waynai of Texas completed the creation in 1930.